awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-lab-manage-account.md

    https://studiolab.sagemaker.aws/users/<YOUR_USER_NAME>
    ```

-1. From the top\-right corner, select your user name\.
-This opens a dropdown menu\.
+1. From the top\-right corner, select your user name to open a dropdown menu\.

-1. From the dropdown menu, select **Change password**\.
-This opens a new page\.
+1. From the dropdown menu, select **Change password** to open a new page\.

 1. Enter your current password into the **Enter your current password** field\.